jcb91/jupyter_highlight_selected_word/README.md

 ### 0.0.9

- * Limit higlighting to whole words, from a suggestion by [@hiiwave](https://github.com/hiiwave).
+ * Limit highlighting to whole words, from a suggestion by [@hiiwave](https://github.com/hiiwave).
    This is now the default behaviour, but the option is configurable to ignore this limitation, reverting to the previous behaviour.